osiweb/unified_retro_keyboard/hardware/keyboard-sol/README.md

 This keyboad matrix works with one of the add-on ASCII encoders from this project, which must be separately built or acquired.

-This keyboard has a sibling [Sol-20 keyboard with integrated encoder][../keyboard-sol-integrated].
+This keyboard has a sibling Sol-20 keyboard with integrated encoder [(here)](../keyboard-sol-integrated).
 The two keyboards are identical except for the following difference:

 1. The integrated version places the connector closer to the main board keyboard socket, so the original cable fits more easily.